2 Sands Boulevard, Torquay

 A Comprehensive Development Plan is required for the land by Schedule 2 to the Comprehensive Development Zone of the Surf Coast Planning Scheme.
 The current Comprehensive Development Plan was approved on 25 October 2019.

-Community information session - recording
+Community information session: watch the recording

 Thank you to those who attended the community information session on 17 June, both in person and online.